-Trigger warning: This blog discusses childhood traumatic experiences and may not be suitable for some readers.
+Trigger warning: This article discusses childhood traumatic experiences and may not be suitable for some readers.

 It is suggested that around one in five adults may have experienced trauma in their childhood.
 I am sure you will agree that these are concerningly high statistics.